WELCOME TO THE ISLE OF BUTE – FÀILTE GU AN T-EILEAN BHÒID

 Bute is only 33 miles from Glasgow (as the crow flies) so a trip down the Clyde is very convenient.
-We are one of the most accessible of the westerly isles from the Scottish Central Belt and it’s a peaceful island haven, just a stone’s throw away from the mainland.
+We are one of the most accessible of the westerly isles from the Scottish Central Belt.
+It’s a peaceful island haven, just a stone’s throw away from the mainland.
 Take a look at our Getting to Bute page to arrange your travel

 Bute is renowned for its glorious gardens and grand architecture.
-The Esplanade Gardens on the front as you get off the ferry are a summer favourite for a quiet contemplate on a bench and try your hand on the putting green.
-Visit Ardencraig Gardens on Canada Hill which features a broad range of flowers as well as an exotic aviary.
+The Esplanade Gardens on the front as you get off the ferry are a summer favourite for a quiet contemplate on a bench or you can try your hand on the putting green.
+Visit Ardencraig Gardens on Canada Hill which features a walled garden and an exotic aviary.
 The marvellous gardens of Mount Stuart House are a must (as is the house itself of course!) and Ascog Fernery is a beautiful garden with specimen planting and the fernery is a cool oasis on a hot day.

-Rothesay and Port Bannatyne are great places for a bite to eat with plenty of cafes, bistros, bars and restaurants lining the sea front.
-There are several hotels and B&Bs overlooking Rothesay Bay with fantastic views out towards the mainland.
-Have a look at our Eat & Drink and Sleep directories.
+Rothesay and Port Bannatyne are great places for a bite to eat with cafes, bistros, bars and restaurants.
+If you’re looking for somewhere to stay there are hotels and B&Bs overlooking Rothesay Bay, and loads of self-catering flats and houses to choose from.
+Have a look at our Eat & Drink and Sleep pages.

 Thanks for visiting.
 We are adding new content and news items everyday, but if you spot an omission or a typo please use the contact form to let us know…

 Donald Campbell’s hydroplane, Bluebird, is on Bute now for crew training on Loch Fad.
 Keep up to speed with the latest happenings up at the Loch by following our Twitterfeed for #bluebirdonbute while she’s here.